-Pinocchio Crèche is a project branch of the Domestic Workers’ Association Educational Trust – a non-profit organisation – founded by Mrs Maggie Oewies Shongwe, run by Helen Shongwe-Phillips, and a team of committed qualified educare practitioners and carers.
-Having worked as a domestic worker and childminder herself, from the age of nine, Maggie Shongwe is acutely aware of the inequalities in formal labour market protection and disparities commonly experienced by men and women of colour who worked as housekeepers, cooks, caregivers, caretakers and gardeners.
+Pinocchio Crèche is a project branch of the Domestic Workers’ Association Educational Trust – a non-profit organisation – founded by the late Mrs Maggie Oewies Shongwe, run by Helen Shongwe-Phillips, and a team of committed qualified educare practitioners and carers.
+Having worked as a domestic worker and childminder herself, from the age of nine, Maggie Shongwe was acutely aware of the inequalities in formal labour market protection and disparities commonly experienced by men and women of colour who worked as housekeepers, cooks, caregivers, caretakers and gardeners.

 Resolute campaigning by Maggie Shongwe achieved the desired result of recognition for low-income earners as mainstream human resources.
 However, the arrival of politically affiliated labour organisations in the early 1980s introduced a political influence on labour matters, a mix that conflicted with Maggie’s aspirations.
 She then redirected her focus toward the labourers’ childcare needs – resulting in Pinocchio Crèche, founded in 1984.